rubenwardy/food/README.md

 License for Code and Images
 ===========================

-Copyright (c) 2012, Andrew "Rubenwardy" Ward All rights reserved.
+License Holder: Andrew "Rubenwardy" Ward.

 CC BY SA 3.0 UNPORTED